eltons-academy/az-204/modules/containers-aci/README.md

 ```
 $ACR_NAME='<your-acr-name>'
-az acr create -g labs-acr -l eastus --sku 'Basic' -n $ACR_NAME
+az acr create -g labs-aci -l eastus --sku 'Basic' -n $ACR_NAME
 ```

+The source code and Dockerfile is in the folder `src/simple-web-windows`.

 📋 Build the image using ACR and call it `labs-aci/simple-web-windows`.
 You will need to give a name for your image and specify the path to the app folder, and also specify the platform to use.

 <details>
   <summary>Not sure how?</summary>

-Rememer the build command is very similar to `docker build`.
+Remember the build command is very similar to `docker build`.
 You also need to set the ACR name and the platform:

 ```
 az acr build --image labs-aci/simple-web-windows --registry $ACR_NAME --platform windows ./src/simple-web-windows